-- Be direct.
-It may be uncomfortable to use the word "death" or "die," but phrases such as "pass away" or "go to sleep" can be misleading and confusing, especially for younger children.
-Connecting sleep with death can also cause a child to be afraid of going to sleep. - Answer questions.
-Your child may ask very direct questions about death.
-Do not dismiss or avoid answering these questions.
-Your child may specifically ask if they are going to die.
-Your gut reaction may be to say "No," but your child deserves an honest answer, especially near the end of life.
-Your child may ask questions that you don't know how to answer.
-It is okay to tell your child that you don't know the answer.
-You can reach out to the child-life specialist or other members of your child's healthcare and/or hospice team for help with answering difficult questions. - Provide opportunities for questions.
-Let your child know that they can always come to you with questions.
+- Provide opportunities for questions.
+Let your child know that he or she can always come to you with questions.
 Children may be afraid to ask you questions if they think the questions will upset you.
 Your child may be afraid of dying alone or of being in pain.
 If your child can express specific fears, you will be able to address these, offer comfort and reassurance and correct any misunderstandings. - Be consistent.
 Talk to your co-parent and other important adults in your child's life.
 Your child is likely to ask different people the same questions about death.
 As much as possible, your answers and the information others share with your child should be similar to avoid confusion.
 Share your family's beliefs about death and/or life after death with the members of both the healthcare and hospice teams for consistency. - Let your child guide the conversation.
 Just like adults, children cope in different ways.
-It is okay if your child prefers not to talk about death at length, as long as they don't have any misunderstandings about the dying process that cause anxiety or isn't avoiding talking about death because of other concerns, such as upsetting you. - Ask for help.
+It is okay if your child prefers not to talk about death at length, as long as he or she doesn't have any misunderstandings about the dying process that cause anxiety or isn't avoiding talking about death because of other concerns, such as upsetting you. - Ask for help.
 Talk to the child-life specialist or members of your child's healthcare and hospice teams for guidance.
 They can help facilitate a conversation about death with you, your co-parent and your child.
 Older children and teenagers may want to speak to members of the healthcare and/or hospice team alone.
 If you are part of a religious community, you can also reach out to religious leaders to help with discussions. - Remember siblings.
 If your child has siblings, remember to talk with them as well.
 The strategies outlined above can also be useful when speaking to your other children.
 Siblings may have feelings of guilt.
-Reassure siblings that they did nothing wrong to cause their sibling's illness and/or death.
-Allow your children to spend quality time with their ill sibling in the time leading up to death.
-You may wish to shield younger siblings from the emotional pain of seeing a sibling die, but the time spent together and the chance to say goodbye are very important parts of coping.
+Reassure siblings that they did nothing wrong to cause their brother's or sister's illness and/or death.
+Allow siblings to spend quality time with their brother or sister in the time leading up to death.
+You may wish to shield younger siblings from the emotional pain of seeing a brother or sister die, but the time spent together and the chance to say goodbye are very important parts of coping.

-Children deserve to know if they are nearing death.
-This knowledge allows children to ask questions, make requests, say goodbye and prepare for death in a way that is comfortable and meaningful for them just as it would be for adults.
 Hospice.
 Hospice embodies a philosophy that delivers compassionate care to people, including children, who are approaching the end of their lives and provides emotional and physical support to them and their loved ones.
 Hospice offers medical care that focuses on maintaining and improving quality of life for someone whose disease or condition is unlikely to be cured.
-An interdisciplinary hospice team provides medical care, pain control and emotional and spiritual support that is tailored to the individual needs of each patient and their family.
+An interdisciplinary hospice team provides medical care, pain control and emotional and spiritual support that is tailored to the individual needs of each patient and his or her family.
 The hospice philosophy also encompasses the belief that every person has the right to die with dignity and without pain, and that families should receive the help and support needed to participate in the process.

-By providing care that makes your child as comfortable as possible and improves quality of life, hospice care can free up emotional and mental space so that your child can live out their days in ways that are meaningful.
+By providing care that makes your child as comfortable as possible and improves quality of life, hospice care can free up emotional and mental space so that your child can live out his or her days in a way that is meaningful.

 Most hospice programs enable the patient to stay at home.
 However, hospice care can also be provided at a freestanding hospice care facility or in a hospital setting.
-Usually, the hospice team is made up of hospice doctors, nurses, social workers, home health aides, volunteers, and chaplains or other pastoral counselors.
+The hospice team is usually comprised of hospice doctors, nurses, social workers, home health aides, volunteers, and chaplains or other pastoral counselors.